restrep/WeedsAI/README.md

 A multiclass weeds image classifier based on the public dataset DeepWeeds.

-The model uses tranfer learning and builts upon the ResNet50.
+The model uses transfer learning and builds upon the ResNet50.
 Obtaining a test accuracy of 91%.

 Check the [webapp](https://weedsai.herokuapp.com/) deployed using flask and heroku.